 - 1. Providers of orthotics and prostheses may bill for fitting, training, and management using CPT® codes 97760-97763. - 2.
 DME and Implantable devices shall be billed separately from facility and professional service fees only if they are not considered bundled with the primary service code. - 3.
 Certain DME may be rented.
 Determination to purchase or rent DME shall be based on CMS Medicare guidelines in effect on the date the patient takes possession of the DME. - 4.
 Materials, supplies, and equipment billed with a miscellaneous code (e.g., E1399 durable medical equipment, miscellaneous) shall include the brand name and model number of the DME being supplied when available. - 5.
-Actual shipping or delivery costs necessary to transit DME to the injured worker may be billed.
+Actual shipping or delivery costs necessary to transit DME to the injured worker may be billed except those DME items described in Subsection (A)(7).
 Documentation demonstrating the cost of shipping shall be included with the invoice.